Overview

 If enabled, JetPatch attempts to remediate any exception generated by the policy engine.

-This attempted remediation will commence at defined dates and times and can be attempted Once or more times as defined by the user.
+| Auto Fix On | JetPatch automatically attempts to remediate exceptions generated by the policy engine.
+Remediation will commence at defined dates and times and can be attempted once or more times as defined by the user. |

 Whatever number is last in the field will be the ultimate recurring retry interval.

-Scheduler for auto fix
+Scheduler for Auto Fix

 You can define a schedule for exception remediation attempts for specific days and times during the week.

-This schedule can be defined for Upgrades only or for all actions.
+This schedule can be defined for Upgrades Only or for All Actions:

-When Upgrades Only is selected, The remediation will only apply for exceptions raised for the wrong tool version.
-All Actions will attempt to remediate all the exceptions raised by the policy engine.
-See the list of Exceptions here.
+Will attempt to remediate all exceptions raised by the policy engine.
+See the list of Exceptions here. |

 If this schedule is turned off, the attempts to fix (either once or multiple times) will occur as soon as possible.

-Note 1: the times are set according to the user’s browser’s local time zone as indicated in the ‘selected time zone window.
-Always pay attention to the time zone this schedule is defined for.
+| Note 1: The times are set according to the user’s browser’s local time zone as indicated in the ‘Selected Time Zone’ window.
+Always pay attention to the time zone this schedule is defined for. |

-Note 2: Indication for existing exceptions to policy rules are always shown regardless of the auto-fix schedule activation.
-(Rewrite)
+| Note 2: Indications for existing exceptions to policy rules are always shown regardless of the auto-fix schedule activation. |

 Comments